 February 22, 2012 Leave a comment

 Welcome to this class project for Honors 3396E: Free Speech, Free Press and the Supreme Court of the United States.
-In Spring 2012 and Spring 2013, students in this honors class at Texas State University researched and wrote these essays about free speech and free press issues in countries around the world.
+In the spring semesters of 2012, 2013 and 2014, students in this honors class at Texas State University researched and wrote these essays about free speech and free press issues in countries around the world.
 The students explored contemporary and historical events in their chosen country as they relate to free speech and press issues, and they critically compared these events with free speech and press rights in the United States.

-Some of the essays were written in Spring 2012 and some in Spring 2013.
-Check the tabs above to read about a particular country and to read about the 2012 and 2013 authors.
+Check the tabs above to read about a particular country and to read about the student authors.